SeanDaBlack/AbBOT/README.md

 `export PATH=$PATH:$(pwd)`

+## On mac OSX:
 You might also get a trust issue with the downloaded driver being unverified.
 To fix that, run

 `xattr -d com.apple.quarantine chromedriver`

+## On Windows:
+You might also get a firewall notification notification.
+To fix either select accept on the notification, or manual add a a firewall rule by navigating to `"Allow an app through firewall"` and adding the full path of the `chromedriver.exe` file.

 this just tells the OS it's safe to use this driver, and Selenium will start working.
 See https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/ for more info.